Wrap-Up Insurance: OCIPs and CCIPs

-If you’re working in the construction industry, then you’ve probably heard a lot about wrap-up insurance programs.
-These insurance programs provide general liability protection for not only the owners of construction projects, but also for the contractors and subcontractors that are involved in the project.
+Embroker helps you get wrap-up insurance programs to provide general liability protection for not only the owners of construction projects but also the contractors and subcontractors that are involved in the project.

 Typically, wrap-up programs are usually designed for either very large construction projects that cost upwards of $10 million ($3-5 million in California) or for a string of smaller but related construction projects that are just as expensive in total.